openforcefield/openff-docs/source/modelling.md

 (ecosystem-interchange)=
 ## [Parametrizing and Simulating]{.interchange}

-[OpenFF Interchange] is our package for producing simulation data in various formats.
+[OpenFF Interchange] is our package for exporting simulation input data for an MD engine.
 The Interchange API mostly consists of the [`Interchange`] class, an instance of which represents a fully parametrized simulation system.
 You can call any of the `to_<format>` methods to [produce] input files to simulate that system in your MD engine of choice; OpenMM, Amber, GROMACS, and LAMMPS are all supported!

 The main way to produce an `Interchange` is to combine a [`Topology`] with a [`ForceField`] using the [`Interchange.from_smirnoff()`] method.
 Interchange also implements a few other `from_<format>` methods that allow it to ingest parametrized systems from other MD engines!
-While these other formats usually do not provide enough information to produce a topology and then apply a different force field, Interchange can then export the parametrized system to other formats.
+While these other formats usually do not provide enough information for Interchange to produce a [`Topology`] and then apply a different force field, Interchange can export the pre-parametrized system to other formats.
 So Interchange doesn't just export OpenFF stuff to MD engines, it also converts between MD engines!

-Once you have your MD engine input files from Interchange, you just simulate them in the usual way.
+Once you have your MD engine input files from Interchange, you just simulate them in the usual way --- most MD engines have excellent tutorials and documentation on how to do this.
 Interchange is distributed in the [`openff-interchange`] package and is represented in [pink]{.interchange} on the [flowchart].

 [`Interchange.from_smirnoff()`]: openff.interchange.Interchange.from_smirnoff
 [`openff-interchange`]: inv:openff.interchange:*:doc#installation